zhentg/GShare/pymolPlus/windowsPymolAllInOne/README.md

 pack them into one 7zip file.
 With this 7zip file, user will have a powerful SBDD platform based on PyMOL 2.1 on Windows.

 ##     Updates
+- 2025/2/22
+  - Modify the protein preparation code in AutoDock Plugin, so that RNA chain can be processed as receptor
 - 3/16/2020
   - install.bat is updated so that space character in Windows user name can be recognized correctly.
 - 2/28/2020